upadhyay95/loginValidation/README.md

 Demo app to validate the provided username and password.

 In this project https://reqres.in/ api is being used to fetch the user's data and validate the login.
-Icons were downloaded from https://icons8.com/
+For Login success it can be checked using the credentials shown on https://reqres.in/ under the Login Successful Icons were downloaded from https://icons8.com/

 Project is built for iOS 12.0+